Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 We will explore the central energy of sorrow, and profound healing and heightened communion with each other.

-An October 2024 Weekend Workshop
+2025 Weekend Workshop

-As a teacher of art and art history, I believe that hidden within us is a mysterious and creative spark of artistry and genius.
+As a former teacher of art and art history, I believe that hidden within us is a mysterious and creative spark of artistry and genius.
 Our lives are the ultimate medium for the expression of these qualities.
 I believe everyone can imagine and create art, and that we can live our lives as art.
 Besides giving us great happiness and freedom, art heals.
 I am confident that art will keep finding its way to people in need.
 One cannot fence anything with wings.
 A great desire of mine has always been to strengthen the wings of art’s healing power, and to let it fly more freely and widely.

 We will ask Spirit to encourage us to develop into “Artists of Being”.
 In this workshop we will explore harnessing our courageous spirit and our poetic souls.
 We will seek to access the bridge that spans body, spirit, and creativity.